Kristina01111000/Drws_site/README.md

 For next week:

--On patreon make the holistic learning program link hot in the pinned post
+- On patreon make the holistic learning program link hot in the pinned post
 - Fix the footer image -> need a new footer image that is a lot bigger, the width should be as wide as my screen and the height should be as be as long as the footer is in cellphone view

 8/15